bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/coding/3D-graphics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Not every GPU supports every extension or has the same amount of texture units, vertex attributes, etc. On startup, call ``glGetString(GLEXTENSIONS)`` and check for the extensions and the features you need.
+Not every GPU supports every extension or has the same amount of texture units, vertex attributes, etc. On startup, call ``glGetString(GL_EXTENSIONS)`` and check for the extensions and the features you need.
 For example:

 * If you are using non power-of-2 texture with mipmaps, make sure ``GL_OES_texture_npot`` exists.